dataDistributor/dxid-l0/README.md

 ### 3. Network Auto-Discovery

 The node automatically:
-- Connects to bootstrap peers
+- Connects to the live dxID Layer0 network on Railway
 - Discovers other nodes on the network
 - Enables cross-chain transactions
 - Provides ZK privacy services

+**🌐 Live Network**: Your CLI automatically connects to `dxid-l0.railway.app:7000` - the live dxID Layer0 network!

 ## 📁 Clean Project Structure